cloudfoundry/docs-dev-guide/installcf/install-go-cli.html.md

 To verify your installation, open a terminal window and type `cf`.
 If your installation was successful, the cf help listing appears.

-For information on how to use cf version 6, see [Getting Started with cf v6](../installcf/whats-new-v6.html).
+For information on how to use the cf CLI version 6, see [Getting Started with cf v6](../installcf/whats-new-v6.html).